 Further back I heard a deep low voice, singing softly.
 I knew it had to be Zippo.
 He sang quietly, but the sound penetrating through the blowing rain and flapping undergrowth was beautiful.
 He was singing the song Fusner had been playing on the radio when I’d ordered him to turn it off.
 “I will follow him, wherever he may go.
 There isn’t an ocean too deep, a mountain so high it can keep me away…”

-I didn’t know whether Zippo meant the lyrics were meant to describe me by way in which he changed the wording, but listening to him sing that Ricky Nelson song from back home, and having the others around me obey my orders to move without hesitation or complaint, made my chest swell with pride, and I felt the first stirring of any kind of real personal honor surfacing deep inside me since I’d been in the valley.
+I didn’t know whether Zippo meant the lyrics were meant to describe me by the way he changed the wording, but listening to him sing that Ricky Nelson song from back home, and having the others around me obey my orders to move without hesitation or complaint, made my chest swell with pride, and I felt the first stirring of any kind of real personal honor surfacing deep inside me since I’d been in the valley.
 The A Shau was a horrible place, but it was my place.

 The Marines in the company were murderous, unprincipled, disrespectful and downright savage, but they were my Marines, and if I lived long enough I might become their real company commander.